cassidymwagner/fluidsf/_sources/index.rst.txt

 Development and Contributing
 ****************************

-The development of oceans_sf started as a Ph.D. project for Cassidy Wagner, advised by Brodie Pearson.
-The developers welcome contributions and suggestions through the `oceans_sf GitHub repository <https://github.com/cassidymwagner/oceans_sf>`_ Feel free to open an issue, submit a pull request, and/or `contact the owner directly <https://github.com/cassidymwagner>`_.
+The development of FluidSF started as a Ph.D. project for Cassidy Wagner, advised by Brodie Pearson.
+The developers welcome contributions and suggestions through the `FluidSF GitHub repository <https://github.com/cassidymwagner/FluidSF>`_ Feel free to open an issue, submit a pull request, and/or `contact the owner directly <https://github.com/cassidymwagner>`_.